A wrongful death claim allows surviving family members to hold the at-fault party legally accountable in a civil court case.

 Contact Bader Scott Injury Lawyers for Help

 The initial consultation is free.
 Additionally, we do not charge any upfront fees.
+We work on a contingency fee basis only.
+No hourly charges, and no additional fees.
 We only get paid if we secure a settlement on your loved one’s behalf.
 Reach out to our team to hear more about how a wrongful death claim works in Georgia.

 Call or text (404) 888-8888 or complete a Free Case Evaluation form